Why Responding to Negative Reviews Matters More Than You Think

 Try the AI Reply GeneratorGood vs. Bad Response Examples

-The difference between a good and bad review response is measurable: businesses with professional responses see 45% higher visit intent.
+The difference between a good and bad review response is visible immediately to future customers.
 Here are two responses to the same 1-star review.
 The review: "Worst experience ever.
 Waited 45 minutes for a table even though we had a reservation.
 Food was cold when it finally arrived.
 Never coming back."
 Bad response: "We're sorry you feel that way.
 We were very busy that night and our staff did their best.
 Maybe you came at peak hours.
 We suggest making a reservation next time."
 Why this fails: It is dismissive ("sorry you feel that way"), makes excuses, and the suggestion to make a reservation is condescending — they already had one.
 Good response: "Thank you for sharing this, and I sincerely apologize for the wait and for your meal not being served at the right temperature.
 That's not the experience we want anyone to have.
 We've since adjusted our reservation system and kitchen workflow to prevent this.
 I'd love a chance to make it up to you — please email me at [email] and your next dinner is on us."
 Why this works: It acknowledges specifics, takes ownership, explains the fix, and offers a concrete resolution.

 Never copy-paste the exact same response to multiple reviews.
 Customers (and Google) notice.
 Personalize each reply by referencing specific details from the review.